Uttsant/openhands_testing/README.md

 3. It automatically saves data to localStorage whenever the state changes
 4. It handles errors gracefully and provides fallback values
 5. It even synchronizes state across browser tabs via the storage event

+### Due Dates Feature

+The app allows users to:
+- Add an optional due date when creating a task
+- View due dates for each task in the list
+- Sort tasks by due date (earliest first)

+### Theme Toggle Feature

+The app includes a theme toggle that:
+- Switches between light mode (default) and dark mode
+- Persists the user's theme preference in localStorage
+- Automatically applies the saved theme on page load
+- Provides a visually distinct UI for each theme

 ## Available Scripts